derekrdrill/nba-everything-api/README.md

 ## Caching

+- Local caching is set up to maintain cache data directly on the server to aid load times
-[Memcachier](https://www.memcachier.com/), [Heroku](https://devcenter.heroku.com/articles/memcachier), and [MemJS](https://github.com/memcachier/memjs) are utilized together to cache the data of these endpoints
+- [Memcachier](https://www.memcachier.com/), [Heroku](https://devcenter.heroku.com/articles/memcachier), and [MemJS](https://github.com/memcachier/memjs) are also utilized together to cache the data of these endpoints
+   - As a back-up for when there are server restarts

 <br>